altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 4. After several weeks, carry things over to text documents while skimming the book.
 5. Publish notes in this website.

-To bring some joy to the process, I ditched the keyboard-driven documentation.
+To bring joy to the process, I ditched the keyboard-driven documentation.
 Now I have an iPad with Apple Pencil to feel more papery.

 Here's an example from [_Make Time_](/books/make-time).

 ![Random page from Make Time](/images/books/make-time/make-time-08.jpg)

-This approach works well.
+This approach works better.
 Yet, sometimes I get side-tracked by the rabbit hole called the internet.
 My other strategy is going all-in on paper.
 Sticky notes are good for logistics.

 Here's an example from _User Friendly_, which I'm currently reading.

 ![Sticky notes from User Friendly](/images/articles/how-do-I-read/how-do-I-read-post-it.jpg)

 Besides that, I started tagging the highlights based on their topic.
-It's especially helpful while taking action, which is a learning from another book: _How to Take Smart Notes_.
+It's helpful while taking action, which is a learning from another book: _How to Take Smart Notes_.

 ![Tags](/images/articles/how-do-I-read/how-do-I-read-tags.jpg)

 #### Listen to what other readers say

-The social aspect is a bit sabotaged by the pandemic, and there's not much to do about it.
+The social aspect is sabotaged by the pandemic, and there's not much to do about it.
 I read online discussions and listen to podcast episodes related to the books I am reading.
 It also helps discovering new mediums to get recommendations.

 Those try-outs are making an impact.
 I remember and think more about what I read and what to do with them.
 Yet, I haven't done much yet.
 That brings the next adversity: awareness of insufficient use.

 ### Taking action